Contemporary Folk Week Classes – July 23-29, 2023

 Vocal

-This class is for those who have a small to moderate amount of experience singing in public.
-It covers foundation-level work on increasing the authenticity and believability of your singing to have a greater impact on your listeners.
-There are lots of different ways to go about becoming a better singer; this class will focus on one highly effective approach: increasing the believability of your voice.
-Genuine, honest singing from the heart has the power to captivate listeners and leave them wanting more.
+Genuine honest singing, from the heart, has the power to captivate listeners and leave them wanting more.
+This course will help you to increase the believability of your voice, to have a greater impact on your audience.
 The very best performances are ones that move a listener emotionally.
-In this class, we’ll explore a wide variety of things that will allow you to achieve greater authenticity in your vocals, including ways to connect more deeply with your audience by fully inhabiting the meaning of a song, choosing the right key, grounding yourself in the present, using body language to reinforce connection, holding notes, using wordless vocalizations, using vocal dynamics, etc. We’ll consider big-picture concepts to improve your singing, such as fun, gratitude, vulnerability, etc. and how to remove barriers to powerful, connected singing, allowing your voice to shine.
-We’ll examine vocal technique as it relates to delivering emotionally authentic performances, including vocal health, vocal warmups, enunciation of lyrics, etc. We’ll review inspiring examples of authentic believable singing by my musical heroes and ask the class to share examples, as well.
-Please come prepared to sing your songs for us!
+In this class, we’ll explore a wide variety of things that will allow you to achieve greater authenticity in your vocals, including deeply inhabiting your material, creating a strong connection to your audience, and clearly enunciating your lyrics, so that you are fully understood.
+We’ll also look at how intentional variety in phrasing, and intentional variety in volume (dynamics) can increase the power of your delivery.
+We’ll take a deep dive into the concept of stage fright and how to overcome it, in order to sing your very best.
+We’ll look at what gets in the way of delivering your best performance, and how to remove those barriers, allowing your voice to shine.
+We’ll get creative with our vocals, purposely altering melodies to add sparkle and interest.
+And of course we’ll hit on important concepts like the power of regular practice, and the critical importance of health.
+I’ll sing for you to illustrate skills and concepts, and we’ll also listen to some inspiring examples of authentic believable singing by my musical heroes.
+Please come prepared to sing a song for us!
 This class will be experiential, allowing you to try out new things right in class, and learn from other students as they try out new things.
 The environment will be warm and supportive, judgement-free, and focused on improvement and growth.
 Please bring water, your favorite notebook, and your favorite pen/pencil.
-If you play guitar or another instrument, feel free to have it handy, along with any needed gear (tuner, capo, picks, etc.).
+If you play guitar or another instrument, do bring it, along with any needed gear (tuner, capo, picks, etc.).
 You’ll leave this class a better singer than when you started!

 Performance